YoshitsuguNagao/Ramen-Topping/README.md

 ### Game
 - Creat game.js
-- Write the loop in Start
+- Write the loop in Start
 - Add event listeners
 - Create new Player
 - Create new Toppings